Modarba/File-Management-System/README.md

 ## Project Overview

-The **File Management System** is a comprehensive, scalable web application built on **Laravel 11**, designed to facilitate advanced management of folders and files through a hierarchical structure combined with a robust permission model.
-This system empowers users to efficiently create, organize, upload, download, and manipulate files and folders with fine-grained access control, supporting both individual and collaborative workflows.
+The **File Management System** is a robust, scalable Laravel 11 web application designed for advanced management of folders and files with a hierarchical structure and a granular permission system.
+It enables users to create, organize, upload, download, and manage files and folders efficiently, with fine-grained access control supporting both individual and collaborative use cases.

-Leveraging Laravel’s powerful features such as Eloquent ORM, event-driven architecture, queue system, and modular design patterns, the application ensures maintainability, performance, and extensibility.
-It offers a rich API-first interface, enabling seamless integration with frontend clients or third-party services.
+The system leverages Laravel’s Eloquent ORM, event-driven architecture, queued jobs, and modular design to ensure maintainability, extensibility, and performance.
+It exposes a RESTful API for integration with frontend clients or other services.

 ---

-## Key Features & Functionalities
+## Features & Functionalities

 ### Folder and File Management

-- Full CRUD capabilities: create, rename, move, and delete folders and files.
+- Create, update, rename, move, and delete folders and files.
-- Hierarchical folder structure with parent-child relationships.
+- Support for nested folder structures using self-referencing relationships (`parent_id`).
-- Path-based querying for efficient navigation.
+- Path-based querying for efficient retrieval of folder hierarchies.
+- Hierarchical data modeled with recursive relationships enabling parent-child folder trees.

 ### Permission System

-- Granular access control with read, write, and delete permissions on folders.
+- Fine-grained permissions: read, write, and delete on folders for specific users.
-- Permission inheritance from parent to child folders.
+- Permission inheritance from parent folders to child folders to simplify management.
-- API endpoints to manage permissions dynamically.
+- API endpoints to grant, update, or revoke permissions dynamically.
+- Permissions stored in dedicated tables with indices for performance.

-### Advanced File Operations
+### File Operations

-- Secure file uploads stored on a public disk.
+- Upload files to a configured public disk with automatic storage management.
-- Batch folder downloads as ZIP archives handled asynchronously via queues.
+- Batch download folders as ZIP archives using Laravel queued jobs to handle heavy workloads asynchronously.
-- Automatic extraction of uploaded ZIP files.
+- Support for unzipping uploaded archives, automatically organizing extracted files within the folder structure.
+- Filesystem storage abstraction enables flexibility to switch between local, S3, or other disks.

-### Console Commands & Automation
+### Artisan Console Commands

+- Custom commands to:
+  - Retrieve child counts for folders.
+  - Order folders based on various criteria: size, creation date, etc.
+  - Update folder size metadata to reflect file additions/deletions.
-- Custom Artisan commands for folder statistics and maintenance.
+- These commands facilitate maintenance and reporting.
-- Event listeners and observers to maintain data consistency.

 ### Advanced Querying & Reporting

-- Duplicate folder detection and size-based queries.
-- User-folder association reports.
+- Queries for detecting duplicate folder names within a scope.
+- Size range queries to filter folders/files by their disk usage.
+- Retrieving users with or without associated files/folders.
+- Database indexes on frequently queried columns (`path`, `parent_id`, etc.) enhance performance.

+### Event-Driven Architecture

+- Observers automatically update folder size and metadata when files or folders are created, updated, or deleted.
+- Events and listeners handle permission inheritance and cascading updates.
+- This architecture decouples business logic and ensures data integrity.

-### API-First Architecture
+### API-First Design

-- RESTful API endpoints for authentication, file and folder operations, and permission management.
+- RESTful API endpoints for:
+  - User authentication and authorization.
+  - Folder and file CRUD operations.
+  - Permission management (granting, updating, revoking).
-- Standardized JSON responses with a custom ApiResponse trait.
+- JSON responses standardized using a custom `ApiResponse` trait.
+- API routes grouped and versioned for scalability.

-### Asynchronous Processing & Scalability
+### Asynchronous Processing

-- Queued jobs for resource-heavy tasks like ZIP generation.
+- Use of Laravel queues (database, Redis, or other drivers) for processing heavy tasks like ZIP generation.
-- Database indexing for optimized performance.
+- Improves user experience by offloading time-consuming tasks.

+### Database & Performance Optimization

+- Migrations define tables for folders, files, permissions, and jobs.
+- Indexes added on critical columns such as `path`, `parent_id`, and permission keys.
+- Foreign keys enforce referential integrity.
+- Efficient schema design supports hierarchical queries and fast lookups.

 ---

-## Technical Stack & Architecture
+## Technical Details

-- Laravel 11 (PHP 8.x)
-- MySQL database with optimized migrations and indexes
-- Eloquent ORM for database interactions
-- Laravel Queue system (Redis or database driver)
-- RESTful API design with JSON responses
-- Event-driven architecture (Events, Listeners, Observers)
-- Local/public disk storage for files
-- Role-based access control and permission inheritance
+### Data Models

+- **Folder**: has `id`, `name`, `parent_id`, `path`, `size`, timestamps.
+  - Self-referential `parent_id` forms a tree structure.
+  - `path` column stores full folder path for fast querying.
+- **File**: belongs to a folder, stores file metadata (name, size, MIME type, path).
+- **Permission**: links users to folders with permission types (read, write, delete).
+- **User**: standard Laravel user model with relationships to permissions.

+### Relationships

+- Folder has many children (folders).
+- Folder has many files.
+- User has many permissions on folders.

+### Folder Size Updates

+- Observers listen to file/folder changes.
+- Folder size is recalculated recursively to include all child folders and files.
+- Size updates triggered on create, update, delete events.

+### Queued ZIP Generation

+- On folder download request, a queued job creates a ZIP archive of the folder contents.
+- The job runs asynchronously to prevent blocking HTTP responses.
+- Users can download the ZIP once ready.
 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 <p align="center">